Sullivan County banner

 3. "[In the Psalms we read] 'He loved cursing, and it shall come upon him; and he willed not blessing, so it shall be far removed from him.'"

-4. "[In Ecclesiasticus we read] 'He hath set fire and water before thee; stretch forth thy hand unto whether thou wilt; before man are good and evil, life and death, and whichever he liketh shall be given to him.'"
+4. "[In Ecclesiasticus we read] 'He hath set fire and water before thee; stretch forth thy hand unto whichever thou wilt; before man are good and evil, life and death, and whichever he liketh shall be given to him.'"

 5. "In the day of judgment no forbearance will be shown to the ungodly and the sinners, but they will be consumed in eternal fires."

-6. "the Christian ought to be careful not to have evil thoughts."
+6. "The Christian ought to be careful not to have evil thoughts."

 7. "The kingdom of heaven was promised even in the Old Testament."